kissgyorgy/my-stars/README.md

 * [django-wiki](https://github.com/django-wiki/django-wiki) - A wiki system with complex functionality for simple integration and a superb interface.
 Store your knowledge with style: Use django models.
 * [treeio](https://github.com/treeio/treeio) - Tree.io
 * [sentry](https://github.com/getsentry/sentry) - Sentry is cross-platform crash reporting built with love
-* [Misago](https://github.com/rafalp/Misago) - Misago is fully featured forum application written in Python and ES6
+* [Misago](https://github.com/rafalp/Misago) - Misago is fully featured forum application written in Python and ES6, powered by Django and React.js
 * [ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
 Avoid writing scripts or custom code to deploy and update your applications— automate in a language that approaches plain English, using SSH, with no agents to install on remote systems.
 * [django-google-charts](https://github.com/mvasilkov/django-google-charts) - Google Visualization API template tags and helpers for Django framework
 * [django-social-auth](https://github.com/omab/django-social-auth) - Django social authentication made simple